slamora/brackets-wiki/Running-Brackets-Unit-Tests.md

-# Running Brackets Unit Tests
+## Tips and Tricks for Running Brackets Unit Tests

 Unit Tests can only be run from a cloned version of Brackets -- not from an installer build.